NatLee/streaming-player/README.md

 ![demo](https://user-images.githubusercontent.com/10178964/232607234-aaa30618-3060-4823-9689-1dd20079d10b.png)

-This is a player can be used on streaming.
+This is an online player can be used on streaming.

 ### Playlist